Search

 Once you pass this initial security screening and complete any check-in procedures you weren’t able to do online, including bag drop, you’ll proceed to a security screening comparable to what you’d experience at UK airports.
 Here, too, the process is more stringent.

-If you’re travelling internationally, you’ll need to complete passport control procedures prior to accessing the main security lines.
-DEL operates opposite from how the system operates at most other airports abroad where passport checks upon exit are required, as security usually comes before immigration.
-Don’t be surprised when the first person you see after completing check-in is an immigration officer!
+For international travellers, DEL does things backward.
+You’ll complete passport control before security, opposite from most airports where security comes first.
+Don’t be surprised when the first person you see after check-in is an immigration officer.

 Closely follow your airline’s recommendations for how early to reach the airport, as this will take into account expected security processing time.
 Since many international flights depart only once per day (or even less than daily), missing your flight at DEL is a mistake you’ll want to avoid making.